arvindag/Misc-Docs/README.md

-    git show HEAD@{2015-08-14}:<file_path> # to see the older version of the file git stash show -p stash@{2} # shows the stash changes for stash number 2 git diff mybranch master -- myfile.cs OR git diff branch1:file branch2:file
+    git show HEAD@{2015-08-14}:<file_path> # to see the older version of the file git stash show -p stash@{2} # shows the stash changes for stash number 2 git stash apply stash@{2} # to apply the stash version 2 git stash save "save comments" # to save with appropriate comments instead of default git diff mybranch master -- myfile.cs OR git diff branch1:file branch2:file
     git reset --hard HEAD~100 # Moves the head of the current branch by 100 back